“If you see something, say something.”

 Many of us see this phrase plastered on posters and signs at public transportation stations, but how many of us take the time to actually say something when we do see something sketchy?

-More than two dozen Indian girls are safe from human traffickers after a man alerted authorities with just a couple tweets.
+More than two dozen Indian girls are safe from human traffickers after a man alerted authorities with just a couple of tweets.

 Speaking up with just two tweets

-According to recent reports, last week, an Indian man named Adarsh Shrivastava was traveling through the Northern Indian State of Uttar Pradesh last Thursday when he noticed a suspicious situation on his train: 25 girls, all between the ages of 10 and 14, appearing restless and nervous in his cabin.
+According to recent reports, last summer, an Indian man named Adarsh Shrivastava was traveling through the Northern Indian State of Uttar Pradesh last Thursday when he noticed a suspicious situation on his train: 25 girls, all between the ages of 10 and 14, appearing restless and nervous in his cabin.

 So he did what he could, and tweeted out a call for help, tagging India’s railway authorities along with a few others in two tweets.
 And after further inspection of his twitter account, it looks like he created this twitter specifically to alert the authorities: